toru-oizumi/slack-timeline-retro/README.md

 **Solutions**:
 1. Verify `SLACK_SIGNING_SECRET` is correct
-2. Check if the secret is properly set in Secret Manager
+2. Check if the secret is properly set in environment variables
 3. Ensure the request is coming from Slack

 ---